geco-bern/bachelor_thesis_patriciagribi/README.md

 This Bachelor's thesis presents several challenges in dealing with large amounts of data and the use of complex analysis methods.

-A significant risk lies in the difficulty of accessing data due to the enormous volumes of data.
+A significant risk lies in the difficulty of accessing the needed data due to the enormous volumes of it.
 Downloading the data is time-consuming due to its size and requires resources that exceed the capacity of a conventional laptop.
 The solution is to use a server to speed up the download process and enable efficient data management.

 The enormous amount of data requires a precise selection of the variables, the model and the spatial extent.
 The challenge is to identify and select the required data points in order to enable an efficient calculation of cumulative water deficits (CWD).
 The focus is initially placed on individual grid points.
 An iterative process is carried out to gradually increase the amount of data to finally obtain global time series.